Symmetry-Constrained Forecasting of Periodically Correlated Energy Processes: Modeling Results and Analysis

 \section{Modeling Results and Analysis}

 Two complementary datasets are employed to assess the proposed operators across synthetic and measured conditions.
 The first consists of 100 controlled cyclostationary series generated through a hybrid $\mathtt{bootstrap}$–$\mathtt{Monte\text{-}Carlo}$ scheme, enabling modulation of periodicity, noise, and correlation structure.
-The second dataset corresponds to an empirical use case in renewable energy forecasting, solar irradiation, based on 30-min observations from 68 $\mathtt{SIAR}$ meteorological stations in Spain \citep{DESPOTOVIC2024} (Figure~\ref{map}, \cyr{data available in \url{https://observatorioregadio.gob.es/fr/outils/siar/}}).
+The second dataset corresponds to an empirical use case in renewable energy forecasting, solar irradiation, based on 30-min observations from 68 $\mathtt{SIAR}$ meteorological stations in Spain \citep{DESPOTOVIC2024} (Figure~\ref{map}, data available in \url{https://observatorioregadio.gob.es/fr/outils/siar/}).
 Spatial consistency is ensured by ordinary kriging, following the empirical variogram of each subregion.
 Forecast horizons span 30 min to 6 h in half hour increments.
-An ad hoc quality control following \cite{app12178529} guarantees data integrity. \cyr{Cyclostationary statistics and learning were estimated using two full years of data.
-Less than 5\% of the observations were missing or rejected during quality control procedures and were excluded from the analysis.} The final year serves as out-of-sample validation under an \emph{incast} configuration, reconstructing past states from subsequent observations to quantify retrospective forecast skill. \cyr{All methodological steps are fully described through analytical formulations and pseudocode, enabling independent reproduction of the experiments in any programming environment.
-The $\mathtt{SIAR}$ observational data used for validation are publicly accessible via the official network portal; however, redistribution is subject to the data provider’s policy.}
+An ad hoc quality control following \cite{app12178529} guarantees data integrity.
+Cyclostationary statistics and learning were estimated using two full years of data.
+Less than 5\% of the observations were missing or rejected during quality control procedures and were excluded from the analysis.
+The final year serves as out-of-sample validation under an \emph{incast} configuration, reconstructing past states from subsequent observations to quantify retrospective forecast skill.
+All methodological steps are fully described through analytical formulations and pseudocode, enabling independent reproduction of the experiments in any programming environment.
+The $\mathtt{SIAR}$ observational data used for validation are publicly accessible via the official network portal; however, redistribution is subject to the data provider policy.
+All MATLAB source code implementing the operators described in this section is openly available at \url{https://github.com/cyrilvoyant/cyclostationary-forecasting-matlab} (DOI: \url{https://doi.org/10.5281/zenodo.18812334}), enabling full reproducibility of the presented results.